What we do and why

 - Through our Support Centre we offer people with a diagnosis of a life limiting illness and those important to them, support throughout treatment and beyond, by facilitating a range of complementary therapies, psychotherapy, counselling, creative activities, physical activities, group therapy, information and life style advice.

-- Patients may refer themselves or give permission to be referred by their Consultant, GP, and other healthcare professionals or by a close friend or family member.
+- Patients may refer themselves or give permission to be referred by their doctor, other healthcare professionals or by a close friend or family member.

 - Referrals are considered on clinical criteria and appropriate home environment for safe and effective care.